-- Failure to adhere to these rules can result in services being suspended or withdrawal of services from users. - Failure to observe any of the foregoing provisions may, in the first instance, be dealt with by the Director of Library Services or an authorised representative, who may take such action or apply such penalty as is reasonable in the circumstances. - Any user who is aggrieved by a decision of the Director of Library Services may appeal to the Chief Information Officer.
-The C.I.O may nominate two persons to form a panel to review the case.
+- Failure to observe any of the foregoing provisions may, in the first instance, be dealt with by an authorised Library manager, who may take such action or apply such penalty as is reasonable in the circumstances. - Any user who is aggrieved by a decision of a member of Library staff may appeal to the Director of Library Services, as set out in the Library's Complaints Policy.